Probing Pole Skipping through Scalar-Gauss-Bonnet coupling: Metric perturbations:

-where, $\xi=mp^{2}/3$.
+where, $\xi=m^{2}p/3$.
 We find $\omega_1$ same as the previous result \cite{Blake:2019otz} for AdS$_4$ black hole.
 But $k_1$ contains a non-trivial shift due to the interaction.
-At $\a'=0$, it gives the same $k_1^2$ as given in \cite{Blake:2019otz}.
-With nonzero $\a'$, the shift in momentum depends on the details properties of the scalar field and its interaction namely, power $p$ of the interacting field $\phi$, the value of the field at horizon $\phi(r_0)$ and mass of it $m$.
+At $\lambda=0$, it gives the same $k_1^2$ as given in \cite{Blake:2019otz}.
+With nonzero $\lambda$, the shift in momentum depends on the details properties of the scalar field and its interaction namely, power $p$ of the interacting field $\phi$, the value of the field at horizon $\phi(r_0)$ and mass of it $m$.
 Now the scalar mass $m$ can not be zero to get the nonzero shift.
-Also, we need to maintain the value of $\a'$ in such a way that the shift remains small enough, i.e., the absolute value of the correction term inside the square bracket in \eqref{shear_k1} is always less than unity.
-Next few higher-order pole-skipping points are $\omega_n=-\frac{3}{2}inr_0$ for $n=2,\,3,\dots$ and
+Also, we need to maintain the value of $\lambda$ in such a way that the shift remains small enough, i.e., the absolute value of the correction term inside the square bracket in \eqref{shear_k1} is always less than unity\footnote{In four-dimensional AdS-Schwarzchild blackhole, the momentum of quasinormal mode in the shear channel is a real number.
+Here we have considered the perturbative correction, i.e., without backreacted background.
+So its effect should not change the momentum so much that it turns into a complex or imaginary.
+To constrain this we should not count the correction under square bracket in \eqref{shear_k1} more than unity.}.
+Next few higher-order pole-skipping points are $\omega_n=-\frac{3}{2}inr_0$ for $n=2,\,3,\dots$ and $k_n$'s are higher orders in $\xi$.